Swahili call and response storytelling sequence

 |“Sukela ngatsomi.” —- “Chosi.”||(“Once upon a time.” —- “Tell the story.”)|

-Stories are invoked in countless ways in African oral traditions, many of which use the classic call and response style, which invites the audience’s active participation into an immersive experience.
+Stories are invoked in countless ways in African oral traditions, many of which use the classic call and response style, which invites the audience’s active participation in an immersive experience.
 You cannot sit still when a master African storyteller is telling a tale, nor should you.
 You’re moving with with drumbeats, joining in the call-and-response songs, shouting out magic incantations to release a poor character from danger, cheering when mama bird escapes lion’s jaws.

 Nelson Mandela’s Favorite African Folktales